 These are Jugglebug Hexagonal clubs from the early 1980s.
 They were injection molded out of ABS plastic.
 While they look great, they are not easy to juggle with!
 Only 600 were ever made.
 Purchased by David Cain.

-This is a Vegas Club from the TAL Corporation.
-It was hand made in China and was used by the Shanghai Acrobats in 1981.
+This is a Vegas Club from the TAL Corporation, otherwise known as Thomas, Albert, and Larry Sikorsky.
 It has a six sided body covered in silver lame material and is constructed with a wooden dowel, struts, internal disc, and end cap in the traditional “skeleton club” design..
 Donated by Dave Finnigan.

 This is a Jugglebug Glow In The Dark club from the early 1980s.
 This was the first retail glow in the dark club.
 Donated by Dave Finnigan.